Jaden51/rocker/README.md

 List currently running containers.

 ## Motivation
-Rocker is being built to learn how Docker and containerization in Linux works under the hood.
-Rust is being used to help with running Linux system calls and to learn a new language in systems programming.
+Rocker is a learning project designed to explore how Docker and Linux containerization work at a low level.
+It uses Rust to interact with Linux system calls, providing hands-on experience with both container internals and systems programming in Rust.